markfickett/pitimelapse/README.md

 ## Aligning cameras

-To align multiple cameras to the same point (ex: capturing a stereo pair), you can add crude crosshair in VLC.
+To align multiple cameras to the same point (ex: capturing a stereo pair), you can add crude crosshairs in VLC.
 Following [VLC's help doc on adding overlays](https://www.vlchelp.com/add-logo-watermarks-over-videos-vlc/), use `Window > Video Effects...` then in the `Misc` tab, `Add text`.

 ## WiFi configuration